abdulsaleh/asyncio-for-ai/src/introduction.md

 It matters.

-If you're building AI applications, `asyncio`  can keep your code fast and responsive, whether you're making hundreds of API calls, streaming data through a pipeline, or coordinating agent tool calls.
+If you're building AI applications, `asyncio`  can keep your code fast and scalable, whether you're making hundreds of API calls, building data pipelines, or coordinating agent tool calls.

 Most `asyncio` tutorials explain *how* it works, focusing on concurrency primitives, event loops, and coroutines. **This guide is about why it matters.**